lycheeverse/lychee/README.md

 ## What?

 This thing was created from [Hello Rust Episode 10](https://hello-rust.show/10/).
-It's a link checker that treats Github links specially by using a `GITHUB_TOKEN` to avoid getting blocked by the rate limiter.
+It's a link checker.

+For GitHub links, it can optionally use a `GITHUB_TOKEN` to avoid getting blocked by the rate limiter.

 ![Lychee demo](./assets/lychee.gif)